trapcodeio/xpresser-frontend-helpers/readme.md

 - Easily supports any http library.

 This came like an idea to me, so I decided to bring it to life.

-Note: this is still experimental.
-I have lots of work on my table so i won't be paying attention to it for now...
-I will be updating my local version during my day-to-day use then someday i will update this.
+Note: this is still experimental, I have lots of work on my table.
+So I won't be paying attention to it for now...
+I will be updating my local version during my day-to-day use then someday I will update this.

 For now, it only generates the file. you have to configure it to work like the Examples above. 🤦‍♂️